21st Biennial Symposium on Violence & Aggression

 Theme 1: Frontline Responses to Violence

-De-Escalating Violence and Strategies for Frontline Service Providers to Sustain Work with Violent Populations - Andrea Kotlar (Executive Director, FASD Network of Saskatchewan) and Shana Mohr (Training & Programs Manager, FASD Network of Saskatchewan)
+Bridging Safety and Support: De-Escalation Approaches for Individuals with FASD and High-Risk Behaviors - Andrea Kotlar (Executive Director, FASD Network of Saskatchewan) and Shana Mohr (Training & Programs Manager, FASD Network of Saskatchewan)

 Theme 2: Indigenization of Justice Responses

-Indigenous Victim Provision and How It’s Interacting with Gladue Principles + Culture as Healing - Benjamin Ralston (University of Saskatchewan) and Dr. Christie Tetreault (University of Saskatchewan)
+Indigeneity in Canada’s Criminal Legal system: Finding Consensus, Contestation, and Paradox - Benjamin Ralston (University of Saskatchewan) and Dr. Christie Tetreault (University of Saskatchewan)

-Prince Albert Grand Council (PAGC) Feasibility Study on First Nations Policing – Matt Mirasty (Ministry of Community Safety)
+Prince Albert Grand Council (PAGC) Feasibility Study on First Nations Policing (working title)– Matt Mirasty (Ministry of Community Safety)

 Theme 3: Current Issues in Violence